gleam-lang/website/_posts/2024-11-18-context-aware-compilation.md

 ## Optional dependencies are now optional

 Gleam uses Hex, the package managers for the BEAM ecosystem.
-It has a concept of optional packages, allowing a package to have specify a version constraint on another package without causing it to be added to the dependency graph.
+It has a concept of optional packages, allowing a package to specify a version constraint on another package without causing it to be added to the dependency graph.
 This constraint is only used if a third package also depends on that package.
 This isn't very useful in Gleam, but Elixir commonly makes use of via its